carrisunrio/JPMC-Virtual-Internship-PY3/README.md

 their local machines

 Pre-requisite for your system for using REPL:Git must be installed in your PC.
 To install it, visit : https://www.atlassian.com/git/tutorials/install-git

+ In a while or two, you must try new dev environments provided ;P